Best Ladder Hooks for Garage Walls

 Buyer warning

 This is a single hook.
-Extension ladders need a pair — buy two FastTrack ladder hooks for an extension ladder, or use the USA-made extension-ladder pair instead.
+Extension ladders need a pair — buy two FastTrack ladder hooks for an extension ladder, or use the Wall Mount Ladder Utility Hangers’ USA-made pair instead.
 The hook does NOT fit Gladiator GearTrack rails (different track profile).
 For general garage hooks across multiple geometries and brands, the dedicated hook roundup covers wider options.

 Side-by-Side Comparison